BlastBlastBlast/Coupler-Mock/README.md

 # Coupler - Portfolio Generator for Steam Ecosystem

+### This mock is created with Cursor and is piloted, but heavily based on AI due to time constraints.
+However we felt this was the best way to create our soltuion validations.

 A Vite-based React mockup of a portfolio generator that extends the Steam ecosystem.
 This project demonstrates how verified Steam contributions can be displayed as professional portfolios.

 ## About Coupler